 You will be trained by leading practitioners and develop practical skills that form an important part of teaching.
 You will also develop a deeper understanding of key areas of subject knowledge in PE.
 The course will explore the curricular requirements associated with PE for 11–16-year-olds, as well as the key GCSE examinations.

-Our PE ITE programme is delivered by our team of experts in the Centre for Physical Education, Sport and Activity (CPESA).
+Our Physical Education ITE programme is delivered by our team of experts in the field.

-You will join and be part of CPESA's dynamic network of physical educators and benefit from outstanding tutor input, an excellent group of partner school with top-class in school mentoring.
+You will join and be part of our dynamic network of physical educators and benefit from outstanding tutor input, an excellent group of partner schools with top-class in-school mentoring.

-The PE components of the course will allow you to examine your values and principles and then look at how these translate into learner and learning led physical education.
-You will become fully familiar with the Kingston CPESA approach to teaching PE and this will hold you in good stead throughout your career.
-We have a 100% employment record for people completing the PE course and this is down to the hard work of the trainees and the high level of research led input that allows you to deliver PE in a throroughly inclusive way.
+The PE components of the course will allow you to examine your values and principles and then look at how these translate into meaningful learner and learning led physical education.
+You will become fully familiar with the best practice approach to teaching PE and this will hold you in good stead throughout your career.
+We have a very high employment record for people completing the PE course and this is down to the hard work of the trainees and the high level of research led input that allows you to deliver PE in a thoroughly inclusive way.